wiseman-timelord/Chat-VulkanLlama/README.md

 - Develop Gradio interfaces for both chat and engine windows, with configuration and roleplay settings.

 ### DESCRIPTION:
 - Enhancing my Llama-based Python chatbot.
 Currently the plan is llama-cpp-vulkan pre-compiled binaries for context-aware conversations, building upon my previous Llama2 RP Chatbot.
-Compatible with Windows Only, if I didnt drop linux to streamline, I would not even be able to consider a gradio interface, that is coming next hopefully.
+Now Compatible with Windows Only, but it also does not require WSL anymore either, and its got vulkan.
+If I didnt drop linux to streamline, I would not even be able to consider a gradio interface, that is coming next hopefully.

 ### FEATURES:
 - Optimized code, 5 main scripts, creation of required folders.